un4rch/openpilot_AdvExamples/docs/methodology.md

 ## Introduction
 Adversarial example attacks involve introducing carefully crafted perturbations into input data to fool machine learning models, especially deep learning models.
 These perturbations are often imperceptible to human eyes but can significantly alter the output of the model.
 In the context of autonomous driving systems like Openpilot, adversarial attacks could trick the system into making erroneous driving decisions by manipulating its perception model.

-This methodology outlines the steps for conducting adversarial attacks, focusing on both **whitebox** and **blackbox** approaches, with an emphasis on Openpilot's image recognition systems and lateral control.
+This methodology outlines the steps for conducting adversarial attacks, focusing on both **whitebox** and **blackbox** approaches, with an emphasis on Openpilot's object detection systems and longitudinal planning.

 ## General Overview of Adversarial Attacks